-Months after Sadie’s tragic death, during the state legislative session, Tom Whatley, a Republican state senator who represents the Auburn area, proposed legislation that would become the Sadie Grace Andrews Law.
+Months after Sadie’s tragic death, State Senator Tom Whatley proposed legislation that would become the Sadie Grace Andrews Law.
 It was signed into law by Gov. Kay Ivey in April 2018.
 The law requires grease trap covers to include locking mechanisms, such as a bolt or lock, and to be strong enough to withstand the weight of a person or a vehicle without opening accidentally.

-Critics of the law claim it is government overreach, but the Andrews family’s experience demonstrated the need for safer grease disposal systems and oversight to ensure compliance.
+Critics of the law claim it is government overreach, but the Andrews family’s experience demands safer grease disposal systems and oversight to ensure compliance.

-The family-friendly setting with its grassy open area next to the outdoor tables and chairs beckoned children to play while their families enjoyed their ice cream treats.
+The grassy, open area next to the outdoor tables beckoned children to play while their families enjoyed their ice cream.
 That is what Sadie and her siblings did.

-While running across the grass, Sadie stepped on the hidden grease trap covering, which was unsecured and in poor condition, flipping it open.
-She then fell into the 6-foot-deep, inground grease pit full of sludge.
-After the toddler fell in, the covering flipped back in place, trapping her inside and preventing others from locating her until it was too late.
+While running across the grass, Sadie stepped on the hidden grease trap covering.
+The covering was unsecured and in poor condition, so it flipped open.
+She then fell into the 6-foot-deep grease pit full of sludge.
+After the toddler fell in, the covering flipped back in place.
+This trapped her inside and prevented others from finding her until it was too late.
 When she was found, she could not be revived.

-Bruster’s was responsible for maintaining the property while Tuf-Tite, Inc., manufactured the grease trap’s defective plastic covering.
-Tuf-Tite sold a safety lid/pan designed to “help prevent anyone (especially children) from falling into” the system, but the additional equipment was optional.
+Bruster’s was responsible for maintaining the property while Tuf-Tite, Inc. produced the grease trap’s defective plastic covering.
+Tuf-Tite sold a safety lid designed to “help prevent anyone (especially children) from falling into” the system, but the extra equipment was optional.

 After signing the law, Gov. Ivey said she hopes the Act keeps other families from suffering the same tragedy as befell the Andrews family.